ThiagoDAraujoS/CSharp-Hexagon-Matrix-Module/index.md

 ## Public Methods
 ## Position
 ### Description
-Returns a position in the 3d space represented by the hex.vector.
+Returns a position in the 3d space represented by the Hex.Vector.
 The scale and height parameters are used to scale the vector in the 3d space.
 A Hex.Vector will be implicitly casted into Vector3 using the Position() function.
 ~~~ c#